 Capri is one of those places you hear about a lot and for some reason, I had never imagined that one day I'd eventually make it over.
 Although it is completely overrun with tourists, being in Capri was a fairly surreal feeling it is a truly stunning place to visit.
 See above.
 Boom.
 I have since been back a third time and had the opportunity to explore more of the island...Read more

 If you thought that Rome was overrun by tourists, wait until you visit Venice.
-After visiting Florence, the sheer number of people was completely and utterly overwhelming, so much so that we had (briefly) contemplated heading back to Florence and cutting our stay in Venice short.
-Nevertheless, the beauty of Venice is the stuff of legends and is a destination that everyone should visit at least once in their lives.
-Compared...Read more
+After visiting Florence, the sheer number of people was completely and utterly overwhelming, so much so that we had (briefly) contemplated heading back to Florence and cutting our stay in Venice short...but thank goodness we didn't!
+The beauty of Venice is the stuff of legends and is a destination that everyone should visit at least once...Read more

 Burano, located in the Italian region of Veneto, is famous for rows upon rows of brightly multicoloured houses that line its canals and streets.
 The popular and romanticized story behind the rainbow spread of houses is that the neon colours helped fishermen find their way back home to their families in the fog; in reality, the system dates back to when the island was undergoing massive development.
 If someone wanted to...Read more

-I'm not known for being an extremely sentimental person, there's even a running joke about how I received a wonderful, lengthy handwritten Christmas card from my boyfriend last year - in return, I wrote "Merry Christmas, Love Flo" on the wrapping paper around his present.
+I'm not known for being an extremely sentimental person, there's even a running joke about how I received a wonderful, lengthy handwritten Christmas card from my boyfriend last year - in return, I wrote "Merry Christmas, Love Flo" on the wrapping paper around his (poorly-wrapped) present.
 Oops.
-So when I visited Florence, Burano and Venice in Italy with my mother earlier this year and she asked if we could visit Romeo and Juliet's...Read more
+Still, we're now married so something must have gone right!
+So when I visited Florence, Burano and Venice in Italy with my mother earlier...Read more

 The Amalfi Coast is hands down one of the most picturesque places in the world, and one place that I am certain that we will keep returning to, time and time again.
 You've probably heard all the hype about it and guess what?
 It's all true.
 The Amalfi Coast is a 50 KM stretch of coastline along the southern edge of Italy’s Sorrentine Peninsula and is a UNESCO-listed landscape.
 It...Read more

-I finally had the chance to cross off one of my bucket list destinations: Florence!
+I finally had the chance to cross off one of my bucket list destinations: Florence in Italy!
 It was about bloody time, seeing as it is my namesake city, and it was everything I had imagined and more.
 Its history as a cultural, economic and political center cemented its position as a flourishing and well-to-do city in Europe, and the preservation of its monuments has been incredible.
-From the Ponte Vecchio and...Read more
+From the Ponte...Read more

-I still dream about the red terracotta roof tiles across Florence's skyline, and while I was only in Florence a few weeks ago, it already feels like a lifetime ago.
-There are so many vantage points in Florence, some of which involve a lot of huffing and puffing and squeezing past crowds of selfie stick-toting tourists to get to, but from personal experience I can tell you that the view...Read more
+I still dream about the red terracotta roof tiles across the Florence skyline, and while my last trip to Florence was only a few weeks ago, it already feels like a lifetime.
+There are so many vantage points in Florence, some of which involve a lot of huffing and puffing and squeezing past crowds of selfie stick-toting tourists to get to, but from personal experience I can tell you that...Read more

 Cinque Terre, much like its "counterpart" in the south of Italy, the Amalfi Coast, is high up on many travelers' bucket lists of places to visit.
 The five towns that make up Cinque Terre in the region of Liguria (Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso) are so popular that officials will start limiting the number of tourists that are permitted to visit.
 The five towns that make up Cinque Terre are incredibly...Read more

 Bellissima Portofino!
 Portofino is a place in Italy made famous by its picture perfect port, colourful array of buildings and celebrity sightings.
 The little town along the Italian riviera was the inspiration for the 1950s song, "Love in Portofino"!
-While it may be often overshadowed by its neighbour, Cinque Terre, Portofino is a wonderful day trip destination for anyone visiting the region of Liguria and can be easily reached from...Read more
+Only 500-or-so people actually reside in Portofino – fishing families, shop owners, and a few who work in the neighboring city of Genoa, which means that the majority of the foot...Read more

 READY TO PLAN YOUR TRIP TO ITALY?